cbpark/YAM2/README.md

 const auto m2sol = yam2::m2Cons(input);
 ```

-At lepton colliders, additional constraints can be added using sqrt(s) and longitudinal momentum:
+Here, `mY` is the on-shell mass of the parent particle in the _antler_ decay topology.
+At lepton colliders, `sqrt_s` (the center-of-mass energy) and `pz` (the total longitudinal momentum) can be used as additional constraints.

 ``` c++
 const auto input = yam2::mkInput(a1, a2, ptmiss, m_invis, {}, sqrt_s, {pz});